OriginProtocol/origin/origin-docs/README.md

 Preview your edits in your browser at: http://127.0.0.1:4000

-## Deploying changes (TODO: DVF)
+## Deploying changes

 Our docs are currently hosted on Github pages.
-Deploying changes (if you have access to this repo) will be as easy as running:
+Deploying changes (if you have access to the gh-pages branch) is as easy as running:

     ./deploy.sh